wayneagl/playbook/protocols/inception/content-site/README.md

 ## How Timeline is Managed
 Due to the slow approval rate, development will pause in between approval phases.
 Hence, client will not be charged for man day during pausing.

-However, this imposes tremendous resource planning blockage for Futureworkz.
+However, this imposes tremendous resource planning blockage for Agilelab.
 Therefore, client must agree to allow up 2-3 working days whenever we resume development.

 In total, the project will not exceed the agreed number of sprints else client will be charged for additional man days.

-Futureworkz tracks man days used via Hubstaff.
+Agilelab tracks man days used via Hubstaff.